LadySerena/oom-tracer/NOTES.md

 ## How does libbpf / CO-RE help?

-libbpf / CO-RE, in short, makes it easier for the developer to deal with kernel changes.
+libbpf / CO-RE, in short, makes it easier to write portable BPF applications.

 The RE of CO-RE means RElocatable. bpftools can generate a headers file (vmlinux.h) which contains all the BTF definitions for a given kernel.
 This is portable, plus it exposes types which are not normally exposed by the linux-headers.